bjornregnell/tabby/README.md

 * The sbt version in your in your `project/build.properties` should be `sbt.version=1.5.5` or higher

-Or download the jar yourself [jar](https://github.com/bjornregnell/tabby/releases) and put it on your classpath manually.
+Or download the [jar](https://github.com/bjornregnell/tabby/releases) and put it on your classpath manually.